Why You Need To Name a Life Insurance Beneficiary (And How To Do It)

 Can the wrong person receive your benefits?

-If the wrong person received death benefits that you believe you were entitled to, notify your insurance company immediately for further instructions.
-You may need to consult a lawyer to explore your options if the insurance company is refusing to comply with your request or if an outdated beneficiary, such as an ex-spouse, is claiming the money.
+If the wrong person received death benefits that you believe you were entitled to, notify the insurance company immediately for further instructions.
+You may need to consult a lawyer to explore your options if you need to contest the life insurance company’s denial or if any outdated beneficiary is attempting to claim the payout.

 Can Medicaid take life insurance from a beneficiary?